Jarai people: Early Vietnamese and Western contacts

-Vietnamese War
+Indochina wars

 After the Independence, Cambodian and Vietnamese governments led programs to teach indigenous peoples their respectively languages and assimilate them into their national societies, but such efforts were met with cultural resistance from most indigenous communities.
 In Cambodia, the Khmer Rouge guerrillas took advantage of that disaffection and recruited many Khmer Loeu in their ranks, while in Vietnam, the US army retook the French tradition to recruit them into military activities in which many Jarai youth participated.
-It made the Jarai and many other indigenous groups target of other enemies.
+It made the Jarai-Ede and many other indigenous groups target of other enemies.
 In 1977 a number of 100 Jarai men were tortured and executed by Khmer Rouge cadres in Ratanakiri in a case filed at the Khmer Rouge Tribunal.

-During the Vietnam War, Jarai villages suffered the struggle between US military and communist guerrilla.
+During the Vietnam War, Jarai villages suffered the struggle between US military and communist guerrillas.
 By 31 October 1970, US military ordered a massive resettlement of highlander villages saying that they were "insecure".
-At the same time, US Evangelists entered in contact with Jarai people and published Bibles in their language (excluding the Khmer Jarai).
-The Jarai Bibles created some literacy to them, but after the Vietnamese reunification in 1975, most of the Jarai assistants of the US military, were evacuated from their land to United States.
+At the same time, US Evangelists entered in contact with Jarai people and published Bibles in their language (excluding the Khmer Jarai-Ede).
+The Jarai-Ede Bibles created some literacy to them, but after the Vietnamese reunification in 1975, most of the Jarai assistants of the US military, were evacuated from their land to United States.
 The Khmer Jarai suffered the intense US bombing of their territory in what was called Operation Menu (1969-1970) with the intention to destroy communist sanctuaries, but displacing hundreds of civilians and indigenous peoples that eventually joined the Khmer Rouge.

 The Khmer Rouge kept attempting to incorporate Khmer Loeu peoples in their fights against the Vietnamese and Cambodian central government after its defeat in 1979, but in 1984 there was a campaign to integrate indigenous peoples into the nation, promoting literacy and creating government structures similar to the rest of the country.
 In Vietnam, the Jarai people has suffered under restrictions of religious parties, making that some of them preferred to emigrate.

-In the 1950s and 1960s the Degar movement gained popularity among the Jarai and their Montagnard brethren (Degar is a Rhade word meaning "sons of the mountain").
-The goal of the Degar was to create an independent state in the Vietnamese highlands, consisting entirely of indigenous people groups.
+In the 1950s and 1960s the Montagnard Degar movement gained popularity among the Jarai and their Montagnard brethren (Degar is a Rhade word meaning "sons of the mountain").
+The goal of the Montagnard Degar was to create an independent state in the Vietnamese highlands, consisting entirely of indigenous people groups.
 As a result of the movement, the Vietnamese government has become increasingly suspicious of the Jarai.
 Human rights abuses on the part of the government have become frequent among all Montagnards.